 Rugby League is truly an international sport, derived in England and played all around the world, and given that NRL is one of the most popular rugby league competitions on the planet, it is no surprise every bookmaker that values their place in the industry will have multiple markets each weekend on the NRL.

-Bookmakers like Bet365 and William Hill have a truly global footprint and accept most countries around the world.
+Bet365.com is one bookmaker that has a truly global footprint and accepts punters from most countries around the world.
 This means you can wager from places as far flung as India, United Kingdom, all over Europe and many other places.
 If you are based out of the USA your best bet to wager on the NRL is Bovada and BetOnline.

 Is it legal to bet on the NRL?

 Australia has a fully regulated sports betting industry with most of the premier bookies being based out of the Northern Territory.
 As long as you are 18 years of age you can legally bet on the NRL.